arcusmaximus/YTSubConverter/README.md

 ![Style options](images/style-options.png)

 Apart from converting from .ass to .ytt, the tool can also convert from .sbv (the format you get when downloading subs from YouTube's built-in editor) to .srt.
 This allows you to download existing, unstyled subs and add styling to them.
 Simply open the .sbv file, click Convert, and open the resulting .srt file in Aegisub.

+Conversion between .ttml and .ytt is also possible.
+YouTube already supports uploading TTML files directly, but this support is rather limited - if you convert to .ytt and upload that instead, you get access to more features, not to mention workarounds for YouTube bugs.
+That being said, certain features like karaoke and transitions are still only available through .ass.

 ## ASS feature support
 YTSubConverter supports the following .ass style features: